SketchyMaze/guidebook/docs/linked-doodads.md

     * Animate: open the door, make the player visible, shut the door.
 * Only the Player character can open warp doors, not other mobile doodads.
 * Blue and Orange doors listen for the **broadcast:state-change** event from [State Buttons](#boolean-state-doodads).

+**Note:** Warp Doors identify valid doors by looking for the text "Warp Door" in its title.
+When making custom warp doors, ensure your doodad's title has the text "Warp Door" in it for the game's built-in doors to match with it.

 ### Boolean State Doodads